 Does Powertop achieve better power saving than TLP?¶

 Basically no. TLP’s default configuration is based on the same policy as Powertop’s recommendations.
+TLP will take care of the majority of settings that powertop --autotune would, and with less trial and error.
 Refer to the following sections for details and exceptions.

 Does Powertop conflict with TLP?¶